asd-group4/vs-core/README.md

 **Installing the extension:**

-- Download the `vs-core-1.0.0.vsix` file (located at the root of this git repository)
+- Download the latest `.vsix` file from the [Releases page](https://github.com/hermannm/vs-core/releases).
 - Open VSCode and navigate to the Extension pane.
 Click the ... menu, then the `Install from VSIX...` option, as shown below.

 ![](./readme-img/vscode-extensions.png)